Wyndham Rewards Experiences: Lowest-Competition Auctions

 The two ways to redeem: bid vs. fixed price

-Fixed-price ("Redeem Now") redemptions.
-These behave like a normal points catalog.
-If the inventory is available and you have enough points, you redeem at a set price, no bidding.
-Wyndham says fixed-point rewards "start at just 2,500 points."
-In practice the entry-level fixed-price inventory has been Minor League Baseball (reportedly around 2,500 points for two tickets), and we see Rangers regular-season game tickets show up as fixed-price buy-it-now lots, typically in the 20,000 to 40,000 point range.
-In our database these are stored as buy-now listings, and they are the larger share of Wyndham inventory: as of 2026-06-20 we have logged 329 Wyndham buy-now (fixed-price) listings all-time, with 91 of them active right now.
+Fixed-price ("Redeem Now") redemptions behave like a normal points catalog.
+In our database these are stored as buy-now listings, and they are the larger share of Wyndham inventory: as of 2026-07-08 we have logged 380 Wyndham buy-now (fixed-price) listings all-time, with 33 of them active right now.

-Auction ("Bid") experiences.
-Each auction is a single package, and the highest bid at the close wins.
+Auction ("Bid") experiences are each a single package, and the highest bid at the close wins.
 An experience can have several identical packages, and each one is its own separate auction with its own winner.
-Per Wyndham, auction starting bids "range between 20,000 to 100,000 points."
-We have 123 closed Wyndham auctions in the archive as of 2026-06-20.
+We have logged 147 closed Wyndham auctions in the archive (as of 2026-07-08), of which 150 carry a verified winning price.

 So the honest one-line description of the program is: a few entry-level fixed-price redemptions plus a much larger pool of fixed-price ticket lots, alongside a steady stream of points auctions for the marquee experiences.
 When you are deciding whether to chase a Wyndham experience, the first question is always which of the two you are looking at, because the strategy is completely different.